 Laserová oční operace metodou femto-LASIK u myopie s nystagmem.
 Oční klinika Gemini Zlín, chirurg prim.
 MUDr.
 Pavel Stodůlka, Ph.D.

-Advanced femto LASIK with custom elliptical flap for astigmatism correction
+Advanced femto LASIK with custom elliptical flap for astigmatism correction video

 Optimal astigmatism correction with LASIK requires advanced features because of particular geometrical and optical constraints.
 Using the Alcon/Wavelight refractive suite, bilateral correction of high myopic astigmatism can be achieved using beneficial features such as :